Richmond District, San Francisco: Streets

 The Richmond District and the neighboring Sunset District (on the south side of Golden Gate Park) are often collectively known as "The Avenues", because a majority of both neighborhoods are spanned by numbered north–south avenues.
 When the city was originally laid out, the avenues were numbered from 1st to 49th and the east–west streets were lettered A to X. In 1909, to reduce confusion for mail carriers, the east–west streets and 1st Avenue and 49th Avenue were renamed.
 The east–west streets were named after Spanish explorers in ascending alphabetical order in a southward direction.
 First Avenue was renamed Arguello Boulevard and 49th Avenue was renamed La Playa Street.

 Today, the first numbered avenue is 2nd Avenue, starting one block west of Arguello Boulevard, and the last is 48th Avenue near Ocean Beach.
 The avenue numbers increase incrementally, with the exception that what would be 13th Avenue is called Funston Avenue named for Frederick Funston, a U.S. Army general, famous for his exploits during the Spanish–American War, the Philippine–American War, and the 1906 earthquake.

 Many of the east–west streets are still named after the Spanish Conquistadors, but there are exceptions.
 The creation of Golden Gate Park took out the streets previously lettered E through G. The former D Street became Fulton, which is the northern boundary of most of the Park.

 North of the Park in the Richmond District, the streets are named Anza, Balboa, and Cabrillo.

-Architecture

-The "Marina Style" houses are popular in Central and Outer Richmond.
-The Marina style uniquely consists of a sun room (a room with windows on three sides), that can only be accessed through a bedroom - essentially a bedroom inside of a bedroom; and the split bathroom where the bathtub and sink is in a separate room from the toilet, which has its own room.

-To lure home buyers with promises of large houses while keeping prices low, homes were built with large basements (basements are an unusual feature in California because its weather permits shallower foundations) with the intention that the buyers could convert the basements into living space at their own volition.
-This essentially marketed a house as two stories, with the first story (basement) unfinished.
-This decision would prove to be ingenious as the 20th century evolved, as many basements were converted to garages.
-Some were converted with garages in the front and in-law units in the back.